urbit/developers.urbit.org/content/guides/core/app-school-full-stack/7-app-logic.md

-This function just calls `getEntries()` to retrieve the initial list of journal entries; then, if that succeeded, it publishes this update with `setSubEvent()` and `setLatestUpdate()` invocations and then calls `subscribe()` to subscribe for new updates.
+This function just calls `getEntries()` to retrieve the initial list of journal entries; then, if that succeeded, it publishes this update with `setSubEvent()` and `setLatestUpdate()` and then calls `subscribe()` to subscribe for new updates.
 If the initial entry retrieval failed, we set the connection `status` and save an error message in the `errors` map.
 We'll look at what we do with errors later.

 ## Getting entries

 ![entries screenshot](https://media.urbit.org/guides/core/app-school-full-stack-guide/entries.png)

 The `getEntries()` function scries our `%journal` agent for up to 10 entries before the oldest we currently have.
-We call this initially, and then each time the user scrolls to the bottom of the list.
+We call this initially and then each time the user scrolls to the bottom of the list.

 ```javascript